 Dinner Day 2

-- Teriyaki stir fry: a heavenly dish one can dine on.
+- Teriyaki tofu stir fry: a heavenly dish one can dine on.
 If you haven’t got these exact ingredients in your refrigerator, no problem!
-Look for crunchy looking vegetables; carrots, cauliflower, bamboo shoots, bean sprouts and green beans and follow an online cooking recipe.
+Start with some firm chopped tofu, then choose some crunchy looking vegetables; carrots, cauliflower, bamboo shoots, bean sprouts and green beans and follow an online cooking recipe.

 Breakfast Day 3

 - Avocado and sautéed mushroom toast: Avocado.
 Mushrooms.
-Sour Dough.
+Wholegrain Sour Dough.
 Need I say any more?
 This is breakfast is right for anyone!
-If you’d rather tone down the carb intake then you can easily just remove the toast and it will still be delicious.
+If you’d rather tone down the carb intake then you can easily just remove the toast, or substitute for a protein bread made from almond meal, egg whites, plus other nuts and seeds and it will still be delicious.

 Lunch Day 3